rollbar/rollbar-gem/README.md

 # default level is "info"
 Ratchetio.report_message("Login successful")

-# can also include additional data as a hash in the final param
+# can also include additional data as a hash in the final param. :body is reserved.
 Ratchetio.report_message("Login successful", "info", :user => @user)
 ```